dilerous/cnvrg_deployment_examples/ldap_bootstrap/README.md

 This script will copy a ruby file to the running app pod in the cluster.
 The ruby script will create a new admin account and organization.

-####*Note: Make sure to create an account with a valid email address.
+#### *Note: Make sure to create an account with a valid email address.
 You will need to reset the password.
-####**Note: You cannot make an account with the name "admin"
+#### **Note: You cannot make an account with the name "admin"

-1) Update the bootstrap.rb file with the username, email and organization Example
+1) Update the bootstrap.rb file with the username, email and organization.
+Example
 ```
 username="bsoper"